Kau (commercial guild): Trade name

-"Jiao" generally refers to a collective name, such as "Quanjiao", which can be seen in Lukang, Beigang, or Tainan.
-There is a "trade name" in the Jiao community, which is the trade name actually operated by businessmen.
+"Kau" generally refers to a collective name, such as "Quanjiao", which can be seen in Lukang, Beigang, or Tainan.
+There is a "trade name" in the Kau community, which is the trade name actually operated by businessmen.
 The business name "Jinshi Shun" is located in the "Quanjiao" area of Yunlin Beigang, "Jinjin Shun" is located in the "Quanjiao" area of Bang-kah, Taipei, and "Jin Chang Shun" is located in the "Quanjiao" area of Lukang, Changhua.
 It once had as many as 200 stores under its umbrella.
-In addition, due to the fact that business locations often straddle different counties, even the same trade name may be given different Jiao names in different places.
-Taking the trade name "Jin Changshun" as an example, it is classified as "Quanjiao" in Lukang, but "Xiajiao" in Penghu.
+In addition, due to the fact that business locations often straddle different counties, even the same trade name may be given different Kau names in different places.
+Taking the trade name "Jin Changshun" as an example, it is classified as "Quanjiao" in Lukang, but "Tâi-ē-kau" in Penghu.

-Before the Qing dynasty opened up Taiwan for port trade, there were many well-known Jiao commercial organizations throughout Taiwan, among which the "Tainan 3 Jiaos", "Lukang 8 Jiaos", and "Tamsui 3 Jiaos" were more well-known.
-The Jiao merchants also clashed with each other due to disputes over interests and differences in provincial affiliation, with the most representative being the "Top Down Jiao Competition" in the third year of Xianfeng (1853).
+Before the Qing dynasty opened up Taiwan for port trade, there were many well-known Kau commercial organizations throughout Taiwan, among which the "Tainan 3 Kaus", "Lukang 8 Kaus", and "Tamsui 3 Kaus" were more well-known.
+The Kau merchants also clashed with each other due to disputes over interests and differences in provincial affiliation, with the most representative being the "Top Down Kau Competition" in the third year of Xianfeng (1853).

 Decline

-Although Hangjiao was a popular commercial organization during the Qing dynasty, it ultimately declined due to environmental and social changes.
+Although Kau was a popular commercial organization during the Qing dynasty, it ultimately declined due to environmental and social changes.
 The reasons for its decline are as follows: